Transmitter and Receiver

 The weaknesses: The Flysky i6 does not have built in rechargeable batteries.
 It has long antennas on the receivers and it doesn't have a timer.
 It was designed to have a low power consumption and uses only 1/10 the power of the old FM systems..
 It uses 4 AA batteries which I thought was going to be it's downfall but the 4 AA batteries last a long time and I prefer them over the rechargeable batteries.
 I carry a couple of replacement sets of alkaline AA batteries with me and I can change the batteries out in less than a minute.
 I fly a lot and get a month or more of flying on a set of batteries plus you can get a 4 battery external AA charger if you want and still use rechargeable batteries.
 We spend so much time charging batteries in RC that it is no big deal.
 I like being able to switch out batteries at the field with 4 AA batteries I can buy anywhere.
 I have had too many times that I have left a transmitter on ran my batteries down and not been able to fly that day.
 It will never happen with this radio.

 I look at this as almost a disposable radio.
 If it broke, it may cost more to send it in for service than to replace it.
-So far I have not had any trouble of any kind that needed servicing and I have been flying Flysky radios for more than 4 years.
+So far I have not had any trouble of any kind that needed servicing and I have been flying Flysky radios for more than 5 years.
 Replacing it would also give me and extra receiver plus save on postage.
-Recently I saw the FS-i6 with my favorite "B" receiver (with the servo plugs on the end and not on the top) on sale for $60 shipped from Banggood.
-The FS-i6 radio is also available on Amazon and Ebay and from many other on line sellers.
+You can get the Flysky FS-i6 with my favorite "B" receiver (with the servo plugs on the end and not on the top) on Amazon fo $60 shipped.

 If you want to see the radio in action look at my personal Rebel, Vertigo, Bullseye and Bandit videos.
 They are all flown with the Flysky i6 transmitter and receivers.